 However, BIC is more stable than SIC in practice because when $\lambda$ is small, SIC may become ill-conditioned as the term inside the logarithm is close to 0.

-\citet{Tibshirani12} demonstrates that a lasso-type problem has degrees of freedom $\nu$ equal to the expected nullity of the penalty matrix after removing the rows that are indexed by the boundary set of a dual solution at $y$.
-In our case, we define $\nu$ as the number of connected components in the graph $\nabla_G$ after removing all nodes $j$'s where $|(\nabla_G\hat\theta )_j|$ is beyond a threshold $\kappa$, typically very small (e.g., $10^{-2}$).
+\citet{Tibshirani12} demonstrate that a lasso-type problem has degrees of freedom $\nu$ equal to the expected nullity of the penalty matrix after removing the rows that are indexed by the boundary set of a dual solution at $y$.
+In our case, we define $\nu$ as the number of connected components in the graph $\nabla_G$ after removing all edges $j$'s where $|(\nabla_G\hat\theta )_j|$ is above a threshold $\gamma$, typically very small (e.g., $10^{-2}$).